 Ponds attract Firefly's (Lightning Bugs) which need our help which are great for the garden!!!

 Please note we are 1 mile from the Wisconsin Border and mile and half from the lake front.
 But this is not always bad, as in Summer we often have more even summer temps and more precipitation do to the lake.
 Our temps may be 10 to 20 degrees different than 10 miles Inland benefiting us Winter, Spring, Summer and Fall.
+This also means that we may be as much as 4 weeks later than the southern suburbs of Chicago that are in their growing season.

 Jan 5th